WendingZhao/LF-SASR/README.md

 #### 1. Requirement:
 * PyTorch 2.5.0, torchvision 0.20.0.
 The code is tested with python=3.12.7, cuda=12.7
-* Matlab for training/validation data generation.
+* Matlab or Python for training/validation/test data generation.

 #### 2. Datasets:
 * We used the HCInew, HCIold and STFgantry datasets for training and validation.
 Please first download the aforementioned datasets via [Baidu Drive](https://pan.baidu.com/s/1mYQR6OBXoEKrOk0TjV85Yw) (key:7nzy) or [OneDrive](https://stuxidianeducn-my.sharepoint.com/:f:/g/personal/zyliang_stu_xidian_edu_cn/EpkUehGwOlFIuSSdadq9S4MBEeFkNGPD_DlzkBBmZaV_mA?e=FiUeiv), and place these datasets to the folder `../Datasets/`.